sipgate/clinq-bridge-boilerplate/README.md

-# CLINQ CRM-Bridge Boilerplate Repository (TypeScript)
+# CLINQ Bridge Boilerplate Repository (TypeScript)

 You can use this repository to bootstrap a new CLINQ Bridge.